NubeEra-Abad/EmpDailyActivities/Medicure-Project/Jenkins-CI/003-Nginx-multi-websites.md

    - In Listener select the protocol `https` and forword to the target group `nginx-TG`
    - Create load balancer
 3. Copy the load balancer `DNS name` and go to your domain name provider
-4. In your domain name provider create new DNS recode with type `CNAME`
+4. In your domain name provider create new DNS record with type `CNAME`
 5. In the name section type `example` and the value your load balancer `DNS name`
 6. Create another recode for `test.com` project
 7. name `test` value your load balancer `DNS name`